Fallen Leaf Lake: Water activities

 Most homes that have lake front property have docks and/or boathouses, generally with an older ski boat or a 16–20 feet (5–7 m) sailboat.
 The marina has room for approximately 60 boats, many of which are owned by property owners without direct access to the water.
 Wakeboard and waterski boats are the most common, followed by dedicated fishing boats, a few sailboats and pontoon boats, and some manually propelled craft.
 Kayaking is becoming more popular, as is recreational rowing.

 Fishing is popular, if not particularly productive, for brown trout, rainbow trout and lake trout.
 The Forest Service stocks the lake and Glen Alpine Creek, which improves anglers' odds.
 The lake has also seen what appears to be a successful reintroduction of the Lahontan cutthroat trout, which were fished to extinction in the Lake Tahoe area in the twenties and thirties.

 Sailing is challenging on the lake due to the shifty and gusty winds.
 The prevailing winds can either be southerlies from Glen Alpine Valley, or northerlies from Lake Tahoe.
 Sailors must contend with occasionally strong gusts, and the water temperature is not amenable to capsizes.

 Notable people

+Families that have, or have had, residences at Fallen Leaf Lake: